MDFreak/md_ESP32_BT-MQTT_hdl/README.md

 This setting is required because the Bluetooth stack already uses a lot of the ESP32 memory.

 Optional: Do changes in config.h file.
-The device can be set by changing 'BLUETTI_TYPE'.
+The device can be set by implemetinging 'USE_<bluetti-type>' in prj_conf_BT_MQTT.h'.

 Finally upload the Sketch to your ESP32.